buihien224/Debload-MIUI/readme.txt

 here for Miui 12.5 China
- adb shell cmd package list packages type : adb devices
-// give permission on your phone, do next step when you see your phone id. if not do step 1 again Drag deb.cmd to cmd
-Done
-exit
+just connect your device , adb give permission double click on picasso.bat to run , within a minute every trash will be gone have a nice device. <3